dan-collins/danjcollins-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Dan Collins is a software developer primarily interested in web technologies.
+Dan Collins is a software developer and technical leadership professional primarily interested in web-delivered digital technologies.
 He is currently the director of digital development for a top-50 ranked credit union.
 He leads a team that is responsible for ensuring credit union member satisfaction and success in digital banking software.